English 中文 Français Deutsch Italiano 日本語 Português Русский Español|

 - All times are approximate.
 We are not responsible for the consequences of any delays, and this itinerary may change without notice.

 - One night's lodging is included at the Crystal Inn in downtown Salt Lake City.
-Two nights' accommodation are included at a self catering studio at Yellowstone Studios and Cabins.
+Two nights' accommodation are included at Yellowstone Self Catering Lodging in West Yellowstone.
 If lodging there is sold out, you will stay at a moderate category motel in West Yellowstone.

 - Prices are based on double occupancy.
 Single, triple and quad occupancy options are also available and will be seen at checkout.
 There are no taxes.